UKPLab/coling2018_fake-news-challenge/README.md

         * crossv: runs 10-fold cross validation on train / validation set and prints the results
         * holdout: trains classifier on train and validation set, tests it on holdout set and prints the results
         * ftrain: trains classifier on train/validation/holdout set and saves it to fnc/data/fnc-1/mlp_models/
-        * ftest: predicts stances of unlabeled test set based on the model (see Installation, step 2)
+        * ftest: predicts stances of unlabeled test set based on the model

 ## System description